Continuing Education Requirement (effective 01/01/2016):

 *** Please contact ARBO for questions and details regarding COPE.

-Courses can be accredited by the Accreditation Council for Continuing Medical Education (ACCME).
+Courses can be accredited by the Accreditation Council for Continuing Medical Education (ACCME), or other healthcare profession's recognized accrediting body.

 ADDITIONAL REQUIREMENTS TO BE CLASSIFIED AS “CERTIFIED CREDIT”